Ravi-Raghavan/CIS-5300-Final-Project/data/data.md

 6. Split the data into **training, development, and test sets** using an **80-10-10 stratified split** based on the label to maintain class distribution.

 ## Dataset Splits
+After preprocessing and splitting the data, here are the number of posts per split(train, dev, and test)

 | Split        | Number of Posts |
 |--------------|----------------|